Operator models and analytic subordination for operator-valued free convolution powers: Introduction

 \subsection{Acknowledgements}

 We thank Roland Speicher for discussions early in the development of this work.
 We thank the Fields Institute for their hospitality during the Fall 2023 thematic program on operator algebras that supported our collaboration.
 We thank the Mathematische Forschungsinstitut Oberwolfach for hosting us during the workshop ``Non-commutative Function Theory and Free Probability'' in Spring 2024 where these results were first presented.
-DJ was partially supported by the Fields Institute, the National Sciences and Engineering Research Council (Canada), and Danmarks Frie Forskningsfond (the independent research fund of Denmark); IC received travel support from the Fields Institute.
+DJ was partially supported by the Fields Institute, the National Science Foundation (US; grant DMS-2002826), the Natural Sciences and Engineering Research Council (Canada; grant RGPIN-2017-05650), the Danmarks Frie Forskningsfond (Denmark; grant 1026-00371B), and the Horizon Marie-Sk{\l}odowska--Curie Actions (FRANCO, grant 101209517).
+IC received travel support from the Fields Institute.
+We thank the referees for their helpful comments.